 Scarring can also result from chemical sensitivity.
-Products for personal care and cosmetics are included.
+Products for personal care and cosmetics includes.
 Fragrances, cosmetics, and self-tanner are a few things to be cautious about.

 Do Belly Button Piercings Generally Leave Scars?

 Every belly button piercing will leave some kind of scar.
-Skin is naturally traumatized by piercings.
+Piercings naturally damages the skin.
 To stop the wound from healing; you insert jewelry into it after pressing a sharp metal object into your body.

 The jewelry-wearing area of your body then heals.
 Despite the most delicate care, there will probably still be some piercing-related signs.
 Fortunately, many scars will naturally diminish over time and almost disappear.